sanskrit/raw_etexts_english/blogs/manasataramgini/2008-05-25_the-anti-shaiva-rants-of-the-nastika-s.md

 +++
-title = "The anti-shaiva rants of thexa0nAstika-s"
+title = "The anti-shaiva rants of the nAstika-s"

 +++
 The below may offend Hindus; Hence viewer discretion is advised.